brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

-dominates the view from so many South Rim overlooks, and the mighty Redwall whose height can be difficult to gauge from the rim but whose cliffs stand at least a hundred feet taller.
+dominates the view from so many South Rim overlooks, and the mighty Redwall whose height can be difficult to gauge from the rim but whose cliffs stand at least a hundred feet taller than the Coconino.

 When a hiker looks back south from Plateau Point — the most remote inner-canyon overlook